 In the event of a serious incident which poses an immediate threat to members of the Hamilton College community, the college has various systems in place for communicating information quickly to those individuals.
-The campus emergency alert system is composed of a siren based warning system in conjunction with a reverse 911-type system, Blackboard Connect.
+Messages are sent out in a timely and understandable fashion utilizing a Reverse 911 system (Everbridge Mass Notification), Desktop computer notifications (Alertus Technologies), Wall-mounted alert beacons (Alertus Technologies), Classroom speakers (Singlewire InformaCast), and Outdoor sirens with public announcement capabilities (Whelen Engineering).
 The sirens issue a warning to provide notice to the community of a pending emergency.
 Upon confirmation by the Department of Campus Safety or a member of the HERT, of a significant emergency or dangerous situation involving an immediate threat to the health or safety of the students or employees occurring on campus an immediate notification will be sent using some or all of these methods of communication.
-These methods of communications may include activating Blackboard Connect, an emergency notification system utilizing email, text messaging and telephone voice messaging.
+These methods of communications may include activating Everbridge Mass Notification, an emergency notification system utilizing email, SMS text messaging and telephone voice messaging.
 Face to face communications may also be used if situationally appropriate.
-Phone numbers and email addresses of parents or other persons identified by students or employees in official college registrar or employee records as emergency contact persons will be included in the Blackboard Connect system and they may receive emergency messages as well.
+Phone numbers and email addresses of parents or other persons identified by students or employees in official college registrar or employee records as emergency contact persons will be included in the Everbridge and they may receive emergency messages as well.
 Members of the larger community, such as campus neighbors, may tune into local media or check the Hamilton College web-site for updates and information about emergencies on campus.